Toomas Hinnosaar

 VoxEU column: How influencer cartels manipulate social media: Fraudulent behaviour hidden in plain sight

 Social media influencers account for a growing share of marketing worldwide.
 We demonstrate the existence of a novel form of market failure in this advertising market: influencer cartels, where groups of influencers collude to increase their advertising revenue by inflating their engagement.
 Our theoretical model shows that influencer cartels can improve consumer welfare if they expand social media engagement to the target audience, or reduce welfare if they divert engagement to less relevant audiences.
-We validate the model empirically using novel data on influencer cartels combined with machine learning tools, and derive policy implications for how to maximize consumer welfare.
+Building on the model's insights, we conduct an empirical analysis of influencer cartels using novel datasets and machine learning tools, and derive policy implications.

 I study optimal disclosure policies in sequential contests.
 A contest designer chooses at which periods to publicly disclose the efforts of previous contestants.
 I provide results for a wide range of possible objectives for the contest designer.
 While different objectives involve different trade-offs, I show that under many circumstances the optimal contest is one of the three basic contest structures widely studied in the literature: simultaneous, first-mover, or sequential contest.